 To give context to this guide, here’s what you need to know about my Iceland trip:

 ☀️ Summer season.
-I traveled in August, which is peak season in Iceland.
-The weather is volatile in all seasons, but it’s warmer (45°F-55°F) and much more crowded.
+I traveled in August, which is the high season in Iceland.
+The weather is volatile in all seasons, but it’s warmer (45°F to 55°F) and much more crowded.

 ✌️ Two travelers.
 I traveled with one other person, so I didn’t have to account for kids or a larger group.
 I was in a standard two-person campervan that seats four and sleeps two people.

 ⌛ One week.
-I thoroughly explored the South Coast, from Blue Lagoon to Jökulsárlón Glacier Lagoon.
+I thoroughly explored Iceland’s South Coast, including the Blue Lagoon, Golden Circle and Jökulsárlón Glacier Lagoon.
 With only a week at my disposal, I decided not to do the full Ring Road because I would have felt rushed.

 ⛺ Campsites.
-I list and comment on the campsites I stayed at in this 1-week Iceland itinerary.
+I list and comment on the campsites I stayed at in this one-week Iceland itinerary.

-Once you’ve decided you want to travel Iceland by campervan:
+Once you’ve decided you want to travel Iceland by campervan, you should:

 - Book your campervan months ahead